acaide/acaide/README.md

 - 👋 Hi, how are you

 Below are some courses I've taken throughout the years and interesting codework/course notes.
-They're sorted in order of what I found most interesting and well documented.
+They're sorted in order of what I found most interesting (and well documented!).
+Due to poor oversight 5 years ago, some of my my earlier work (CSE63) may not be uploaded (poor documentation) and STAT E-150 (uninterresting, SPSS heavy).

 1. CSCI E-25 - Computer Vision (Spring 2022): Ongoing